KDE/kparts/README.KF6.md

 Also, you are allowed to remove the `const QVariantList &args` constructor parameter, in case your part does not have any logic using it.

+### Part::setMetaData
+This method was removed in favor of passing the KPluginMetaData object directly into the constructor of the KParts baseclass.

 ### BrowserExtension

 This class was renamed to NavigationExtension, because it is not limited to web browsing.